Portraits in Gardening: Michael and Kathi Rock's Hummingbird Journey

 It's also a good time for daydreaming about warmer days and designing a wildlife garden that will attract hummingbirds, butterflies, bees and other small creatures.
 Finally, the season of thankfulness and giving is a good time to appreciate leaders in the field of wildlife gardening, such as the Rocks.
 We are thankful for being part of their community.

-The Rocks may be contacted through their website Hummingbird Gardening in the Upper Midwest.
+The Rocks may be contacted by email through their website.
 If you have questions about hummingbird plants grown at our Mendocino Coast farm in Northern California, please don't hesitate to call or send us an email at FBTS.
 We'll gladly welcome you to our community.

 Planting for Hummers